On CW-complexes over groups with periodic cohomology: Polarised homotopy types and algebraic 2-complexes

 which is the same as the cellular chain map $X \mapsto C_*(\widetilde{X})$ when $X$ is a $2$-complex. \end{thm} \endgroup

-Our proof will amount to finding an explicit map $\widetilde{C}_*: \D_G \to \Alg_G$, which generalises the cellular chain map, and checking that it is an isomorphism of graded graphs.
-This would complete the proof since $\Alg_G$ is a tree by \cite[Corollary 8.10]{Jo12}.

-First note that every D2 complex is a D3 complex and that, by Wall \cite{Wa65}, every D3 complex is homotopic to a finite 3-complex \cite{Wa65}.
-We therefore lose no generality in assuming throughout that every D2 complex is a finite 3-complex.
+We begin by noting that every finite D2 complex is a finite D3 complex and so is homotopy equivalent to a finite 3-complex by \cite[Theorem E]{Wa65}.
+We therefore lose no generality in assuming throughout that every finite D2 complex is a finite 3-complex.
+Let $(X,\rho) \in \D(G)$ and consider the cellular chain complex